kubeshop/pokeshop/docs/installing.md

 # Installing
-here are the instructions on how to run this demo project.

 ## Run it locally

-To try it locally, you can use `docker-compose` to run the api, its worker and all its dependencies.
+To try it locally, you can use `docker-compose` to run the API, its Worker, and all its dependencies.

 ### Requirements
 - [docker](https://www.docker.com/get-started/)